okteto/docs/src/content/index.md

 Manage your team's development environments, applications, workflows, and roles all from Okteto's [Admin Dashboard](admin/dashboard.mdx).
 This central hub provides visibility and control over your team's cloud-native development processes, making management straightforward and efficient.

 ## Get Started Today
-Jump into our [quickstart guide](get-started/quickstart-guide.mdx) to get started with Okteto.
+Jump into our [installation guide](get-started/overview.mdx) to get started with Okteto.
 Or [Talk to us](https://okteto.com/schedule/) to let us show you how.

 Need a license key?
 [Sign-up for a free 30-day trial](https://www.okteto.com/free-trial/).